 It is your responsibility to book the test.
-You must make an account with UCAT in order to book a slot between the 10th July and 28th September (dates for 2023).
-Booking opens on the 20th June, and accounts must be made by the 21st September.
+You must make an account with UCAT in order to book a slot between the 7th July and 26th September (dates for 2025).
+Booking opens on the 17th June, and accounts must be made by the 19th September.
 The UCAT website has a dates summary here.
 The test costs £70 if taken in the UK, and £115 if taken internationally.
-Bursaries are available for UK candidates and those applying to Lee Kong Chian School of Medicine in Singapore so definitely check these out if they’re applicable!
+Bursaries are available for UK candidates so definitely check these out if they’re applicable!
 The application process for these and the associated key dates are found in the links above.
 In the UK, tests are sat in multiple Pearson VUE test centres.

 This guide will help answer any questions you may have about the structure of the UCAT, where to access practice tests, and help you prepare effectively.